-NAIDOC Week is held each July to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
-As part of NAIDOC Week 2019, the NSW Hall of Champions is acknowledging Indigenous athletes who are on the Roll of Honour.
-Athletes such as Evonne Goolagong, Arthur Beetson and Laurie Daley have been pioneers, legends and household names.
-Not only have they been nationally and internationally acclaimed in their sport, they have actively supported their communities and provided opportunities in education and health for the next generation.
+NAIDOC Week is held annually to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
+The NSW Hall of Champions acknowledges Indigenous athletes on the Roll of Honour who have been pioneers, legends and household names.
+As well as being nationally and internationally acclaimed in their sport, they have actively supported their communities, providing opportunities in education, health and sport development.
 We pay tribute to them as athletes and as a source of inspiration for the next generation.

 1945 - 2011

 A giant of rugby league, Arthur Beetson played for Balmain in 1966, and later for Eastern Suburbs and Parramatta.
 He captained Eastern Suburbs to two premierships and played 28 representative games for Australia.

 As captain of the Australian Test team against France on the 1973 Kangaroo tour, Beetson became the first Indigenous Australian to captain Australia in any major sport.
 A great believer in education and employment for young Indigenous Australians, two Foundations were formed in his name to provide scholarships towards this goal.

 Nicole Cusack represented Australia in netball for nine years, earning 52 Test caps and played in the winning national sides in the 1995 World Championship and at the 1998 Commonwealth Games.

 A mentor and coach developing the next generation of netball athletes, Nicole was inducted into the Netball NSW Hall of Fame in 2007.
 She is also an inductee in the Aboriginal and Islander Sports Hall of Fame.